aljarru/Part_of_speech/README.md

 # Part_of_speech
-Part of speech project for russian luanguage
+Part of speech project for english luanguage